sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 the JVP of our composed function $f$.

-**Note that we did not materialize intermediate Jacobians at any point** – we only propagated vectors through linear maps.
+**Note that we did not compute intermediate Jacobian matrices at any point** – we only propagated vectors through linear maps.

 ### Reverse-mode AD

 We can also propagate vectors through our linear maps from the left-hand side, resulting in **reverse-mode AD**, shown in Figure 5.
-It is also commonly called a **vector-Jacobian product** (VJP) or **pullback**.
-Just like forward-mode, reverse-mode is also matrix-free: **no intermediate Jacobians are materialized at any point**.

 {% include figure.html path="assets/img/2025-04-28-sparse-autodiff/reverse_mode_eval.svg" class="img-fluid" %}
 <div class="caption">
-    Figure 5: Evaluating linear maps in reverse-mode.
+    Figure 5: Evaluating linear maps in reverse mode.
 </div>

+This is commonly called a **vector-Jacobian product** (VJP) or **pullback**.
+Just like forward mode, reverse mode is also matrix-free: **no intermediate Jacobians are computed at any point**.

 ### From linear maps back to Jacobians

 The linear map formulation allows us to avoid intermediate Jacobian matrices in long chains of function compositions.
-But can we use this machinery to materialize the **Jacobian** of the composition $f$ itself?
+But can we use this machinery to recover the Jacobian of the composition $f$ itself?

-As shown in Figure 6, we can **materialize Jacobians column by column** in forward mode.
+As shown in Figure 6, we can **compute Jacobians column by column** in forward mode.
-Evaluating the linear map $Df(\mathbf{x})$ on the $i$-th standard basis vector materializes the $i$-th column of the Jacobian $J_f(\mathbf{x})$:
+Evaluating the linear map $Df(\mathbf{x})$ on the $i$-th standard basis vector yields the $i$-th column of the Jacobian $J_f(\mathbf{x})$:

 $$ \Dfc(\vbc{i}) = \left( \Jfc \right)_\colorv{i,:} $$

-Thus, materializing the full $m \times n$ Jacobian requires one JVP with each of the $n$ standard basis vectors of the **input space**.
+Thus, recovering the full $m \times n$ Jacobian requires one JVP with each of the $n$ standard basis vectors of the **input space**.

 {% include figure.html path="assets/img/2025-04-28-sparse-autodiff/forward_mode.svg" class="img-fluid" %}
 <div class="caption">
-    Figure 6: Forward-mode AD materializes Jacobians column-by-column.
+    Figure 6: Forward-mode AD reconstructs Jacobians column-by-column.
 </div>

-As illustrated in Figure 7, we can also **materialize Jacobians row by row** in reverse mode.
+As illustrated in Figure 7, we can also **compute Jacobians row by row** in reverse mode.
 Unlike forward mode in Figure 6, this requires one VJP with each of the $m$ standard basis vectors of the **output space**.

 {% include figure.html path="assets/img/2025-04-28-sparse-autodiff/reverse_mode.svg" class="img-fluid" %}
 <div class="caption">
-    Figure 7: Reverse-mode AD materializes Jacobians row-by-row.
+    Figure 7: Reverse-mode AD reconstructs Jacobians row-by-row.
 </div>

 <aside class="l-body box-note" markdown="1">
-Since neural networks are usually trained using scalar loss functions, reverse-mode AD only requires the evaluation of a single VJP to compute a gradient, which is rather cheap (as highlighted by Baur and Strassen <d-cite key="baurComplexityPartialDerivatives1983"></d-cite>).
+Since neural networks are usually trained using scalar loss functions, reverse-mode AD only requires the evaluation of a single VJP to compute a gradient, which is rather cheap (see Baur and Strassen <d-cite key="baurComplexityPartialDerivatives1983"></d-cite>).
-This makes it the method of choice for machine learners, who typically refer to reverse-mode AD as *backpropagation*.
+This makes reverse-mode AD the method of choice for machine learners, who typically use the term backpropagation.
 </aside>

 ## Automatic sparse differentiation